siddharth2016/hashnode-blog/ckxlobhvw04ghi6s1am61a76c.md

-## Blockchain Fundamentals, Blockchain App Basics, Cryptocurrencies and Open Source
+## Blockchain Fundamentals, Cryptocurrencies and Open Source

 Welcome to another article on miscellaneous topics, where you dive into witty thoughts, awesome technologies and most of all, a fun and informative read.
 In this article, you will get to know about blockchain fundamentals, cryptocurrencies, the basics of building a blockchain app and how opensource is helping the blockchain industry.